thindil/tashy2/README.md

 **IMPORTANT:** TASHY2 is not compatible with TASHY.
 At this moment it is at very early stage of the development, pre-alpha stage.
-Also, this is now mostly a playground thus don't expect too much soon :)
+Also, this is now mostly a playground thus don't expect too much soon :) If you read this file on Github: **please don't send pull requests here**.
+All will be automatically closed.
+Any code propositions should go to the [Fossil](https://www.laeran.pl/repositories/tashy2) repository.

 TASHY2 is the Ada 2012 binding to Tcl/Tk.
 It allows using Tcl code in Ada code and vice versa.
 Included bindings: